mont5piques/caldav_calendar_te/README.md

-# Caldav Calendar Plugin for Roundcube
+# Caldav Calendar Plugin for Roundcube - Texas Edition

 **IMPORTANT** If you are updating this plugin from version prior to and including 0.5.1 to 0.6.x, a clean install is required.
 Read the [Update Info](update_guide.md) page for details.